This post may contain affiliate links. Read our disclosure policy here.

-Preparing for Extreme Heat
+Preparing for an Extreme Heat Wave

 We prepare for a tornado and hurricanes and even severe thunderstorms to some extent, but often, heat gets overlooked.
 I’m not sure why, it happens every summer and we know it’s coming.